 Overview

 The Projections Unit of the Office of Economic Advisors develops both long-term and short-term outlooks of employment in Wisconsin's industries and occupations.
-Projections employment includes nonagricultural wage and salary employment; workers in private households, agriculture, forestry, fishing, hunting, trapping, and self-employed workers (SE) are included.
-Employment trends in approximately 300 industries and 770 occupations are examined.
+Projections employment includes nonagricultural wage and salary employment; workers in private households, agriculture, forestry, fishing, hunting, trapping, and self-employed workers.
+Employment trends in approximately 300 industries and 800 occupations are examined.

 The long-term projections are for ten years out into the future and are updated every two years.
 The short-term projections are for two years into the future and are updated annually.
-Projections are done for Wisconsin as a whole and for Workforce Development Areas (WDA).
+Projections are developed for Wisconsin and for Workforce Development Areas (WDA).

 Long-term projections assist customers in long-run planning, while short-term projections help inform customers of more immediate employment conditions.
 Students, job seekers, and counselors may use the projections to explore employment in occupations and industries.
 Educational institutions may use occupational projections to evaluate degree and/or course offerings.
 Researchers may use the data in analyses of Wisconsin's labor market.
 Employers may use the data to examine expected employment in industries and occupations.

-Visit Understanding Wisconsin's Job Outlook: Industry & Occupation Projections in Brief (pdf) for a review of the 2020-2030 projections or Wisconsin Recovery Report(pdf) for a review of the 2023-2025 short term projections.
+Visit Wisconsin Recovery Report(pdf) for a review of the 2023-2025 short-term projections.

 This program is funded by the U.S. Department of Labor, Employment and Training Administration (ETA).